 arm pork roastDescription: Pork shoulder is the top portion of the front leg of the hog.
 The terminology for pork shoulder can vary widely depending on the region.
-However, the lower ‘arm’ portion of the shoulder is most commonly called the arm picnic.
-The upper part of the shoulder, often called the Boston blade roast (also known as Boston- style butt), comes from the area near the loin and contains the shoulder blade bone.
+However, the lower ‘arm’ portion of the shoulder is most commonly called the arm pork roast.
+The upper part of the shoulder, often called the blade pork roast, comes from the area near the loin and contains the shoulder blade bone.

-The Boston blade roast is a well-marbled cut.
+The blade roast is a well-marbled cut.
 This versatile cut can be pot-roasted whole, cut up for stews or cooked over moist smoke in a smoker to transform it into classic pulled pork barbecue.
-Whether it is roasted, braised or barbecued, Boston blade roast becomes meltingly tender and deliciously flavorful.
+Whether it is roasted, braised or barbecued, blade roast becomes meltingly tender and deliciously flavorful.
 This inexpensive cut may need to be pre-ordered.
 You also may wish to have the meat trimmed and netted so that it remains intact as it cooks to fork-tenderness.
-The Boston blade roast is available bone-in, averaging six to nine pounds) or boneless (averaging four to seven pounds).
+The blade roast is available bone-in, averaging six to nine pounds) or boneless (averaging four to seven pounds).
 Pork shoulder also is often ground for use in making ground pork.